Automatic Identification of Magnetospheric Regions using Supervised Machine Learning Models: Discussion and Future Directions

-The model's lightweight design enables real-time or near real-time operation, making it suitable for operational applications.
-The high accuracy (99\%) provides reliable automated region identification that can support both scientific analysis and operational decision-making.
+Our work presents several significant advances over existing magnetospheric region classification methods.
+While Breuillard et al. (2020) achieved 89\% accuracy using a fully convolutional network with 12 plasma parameters and 34,159 training samples, our hybrid CNN-Random Forest architecture achieves 99\% accuracy with only 8979 training samples by strategically combining spectrogram pattern recognition with scalar parameter analysis.
+Unlike domain specific approaches such as Olshevsky et al. (2021) and Wang et al. (2025), which focus exclusively on dayside regions, our method provides comprehensive coverage across all five primary magnetospheric regions spanning both dayside and nightside environments with consistent performance.
+Furthermore, our methodology uniquely enables automated boundary detection (magnetopause, bow shock, plasma sheet boundary layer) as an inherent capability through region transition identification, eliminating the need for separate boundary detection models as employed in prior studies \cite{Breuillard2020, Argall2020}.

 While our model demonstrates excellent performance on MMS data, generalization to other missions requires validation and potential retraining.
 The relatively small training dataset, while sufficient for current performance, may benefit from expansion to improve robustness across extreme and varying conditions.
 Future developments may extend the approach to include additional plasma parameters, higher temporal resolution analysis, or multi-spacecraft coordinated observations.
 Integration with physics based models could provide enhanced understanding of the physical processes governing region boundaries and transitions.

 This work demonstrates the potential for machine learning approaches to automate fundamental data processing tasks in space physics, enabling more efficient analysis of the growing volumes of observational data from current and future magnetospheric missions.